📚 statsviz - Awesome Go Library for Performance

 Statsviz

-Visualize real time plots of your Go program runtime metrics, including heap, objects, goroutines, GC pauses, scheduler and more, in your browser.
+Visualize real time plots of your Go program runtime/metrics including heap, objects, goroutines, GC pauses, scheduler and more.

 Install